Where are they now? PSG’s 4 Football Manager 2012 wonderkids

 It’s surely a rarity that a player can have loan spells at both Real Madrid and Fulham within two years, with Areola spending a year at the Bernabeu as a backup to Thibaut Courtois.

 Now a France international, the ‘keeper is still on the books at PSG, but is currently on loan at West Ham with an option to buy.
-Currently second choice, it remains to be seen whether he stays there in the long run or goes searching for regular football.
+Currently second choice, he has played in the cups and Europa League.
+But it remains to be seen whether he stays there in the long run or goes searching for regular football.

 He also had successful loan spells at Lens, Bastia and Villarreal, as well as playing 57 league games for PSG over the years.